mit-ll-responsible-ai/hydra-zen/README.md

 16
 ```

-The `just(<target>)` function creates a configuration that "just" returns the target,
-without calling/initializing it.
+The `just(<target>)` function creates a configuration that "just" returns the target (a non-literal Python object), without calling/initializing it.

 ```python
 # configuration says: "just" return the square function